The best tips for a trip to Malaysia

 Traditional Markets and Night Markets

 Traditional markets and night markets are vibrant centers of Malaysian life and offer you a wealth of experiences.
-Strolling through the many markets of the country allows you to deeply immerse yourself in the local culture, as you find products and crafts that are often not available in typical tourist shops.
+Strolling through the many markets of the Country allows you to deeply immerse yourself in the local culture, as you find products and crafts that are often not available in typical tourist shops.
 Markets like the Central Market in Kuala Lumpur offer not only a wide selection of artworks, batik fabrics, and souvenirs but also live demonstrations by local artisans.
 You have the opportunity to haggle with the sellers and learn more about Malaysian craftsmanship and culture.

 Night markets, also known as "Pasar Malam," are a feast for the senses.
-Here you will find not only a huge variety of street food but also a wide range of clothing, accessories, and electronics at affordable prices.
+Here you will find not only a huge variety of street Food but also a wide range of clothing, accessories, and electronics at affordable prices.
 Markets like the Jonker Street Night Market in Malacca or the Gaya Street Sunday Market in Kota Kinabalu glow in colorful light in the evenings and attract both locals and tourists alike.
-The atmosphere is lively, often accompanied by music and sometimes even traditional dance performances, making the shopping experience even more unforgettable.
+The atmosphere is lively, often accompanied by Music and sometimes even traditional dance performances, making the shopping experience even more unforgettable.

 Another market you shouldn't miss is the Siti Khadijah Market in Kota Bharu.
 This mainly women-run market is particularly known for its selection of fresh fruits, vegetables, and spices.
 Additionally, you can sample traditional Kelantan specialties like "Ayam Percik" and "Nasi Kerabu" here.
 The Siti Khadijah Market provides an authentic glimpse into daily life in the region and is an excellent place to discover the diversity of Malaysian cuisine and culture.